 Setting a technology strategy that builds on the UK’s strengths and responds to the challenges faced by the UK civil aerospace sector; ATI provides a roadmap of the innovation necessary to keep the UK competitive in the global aerospace market, and complements the broader strategy for the sector created by the Aerospace Growth Partnership (AGP).

 The ATI provides strategic oversight of the R&T pipeline and portfolio.
 It delivers the strategic assessment of project proposals and provides funding recommendations to BEIS.

 Innovate UK is the funding agency for the ATI Programme.
-It delivers the competitions process including independent assessment of project proposals, and provides funding recommendations to BEIS.
-Following funding award, Innovate UK manages the programme, from contracting projects, through to completion.
+It delivers the competitions process including independent assessment of project proposals and provides funding recommendations to BEIS.
+Following the funding award, Innovate UK manages the programme, from contracting projects, through to completion.

 Innovate UK is part of UK Research and Innovation (UKRI), a non-departmental public body funded by a grant-in-aid from the UK government.
 Innovate UK drives productivity and economic growth by supporting businesses to develop and realise the potential of new ideas, including those from the UK’s world-class research base.

 UKRI is the national funding agency investing in science and research in the UK.
 Operating across the whole of the UK with a combined budget of more than £6 billion, UKRI brings together the 7 Research Councils, Innovate UK and Research England.